Get a free, no obligation personal loan quote with rates as low as 6.99%

 • Be employed with the same employer for at least 30 calendar days before the holiday

-• Earned pay on a minimum of 15 out of the 30 calendar days prior to the holiday
+• Earned pay on a minimum of 15 out of the 30 calendar days before the holiday

-• Worked their last scheduled shift prior to the holiday and the first scheduled shift after the holiday
+• Worked their last scheduled shift before the holiday and the first scheduled shift after the holiday

 If an employee is told by their employer not to come into work on their last scheduled workday right before the holiday, or the next scheduled workday following the holiday, the employee will still be entitled to receive holiday pay.